 Happy If You Know It (2017)

 How do we know if we’re in the right place, or if we’re making the right decisions?
-How do we know when we’re happy?
 We’re told to listen to our “intuition” like it’s the foremost expert on what will make us happiest — but what if our intuition isn’t loud enough?
 What if it leads us astray?
-What does it mean to trust your “gut?”
+What does it mean to trust our “gut?”

 The result is a collection that explores the selective nature of memory; the remembering, re-imagining and reclaiming of personal narratives through revealing the sometimes uncomfortable and unflattering —but honest—ways we feel.
 From desire to despair these vignettes reveal a slice of the female unconscious, shining a light into the dark corners of our hidden selves.